What Types of Anxiety Disorder Effects Teens?

-- Obsessive-Compulsive Disorder (OCD) – this type of anxiety disorder is characterized by repetitive behaviors (compulsions) and/or unwanted thoughts (obsessions).
+- Obsessive-Compulsive Disorder (OCD) – this type of anxiety disorder is characterized by repetitive behaviors (compulsions) or unwanted thoughts (obsessions).

 - Post-Traumatic Stress Disorder (PTSD) – this type of anxiety disorder is triggered by a traumatic event or experience, such as rape, abuse, disasters, injuries, etc.

 Is your teenage son or daughter experiencing higher-than-normal levels of anxiety?
-Are they having a hard time coping with, overcoming, or controlling their anxiety?
+Are they having difficulty coping with, overcoming, or controlling their anxiety?
 Is their anxiety starting to interfere with their schoolwork, social life, or overall happiness?
 Do they need assistance?

 If you answered yes to any of the questions above, then Adolescent Wellness Academy could be just what your teenager needs.
 Our South Florida afterschool anxiety treatment program is designed to give teenagers the support, resources, tools, and assistance needed when learning to manage their anxiety.